-Home office guide: Everything you need to know about working from home!
+Home Office Guide: Everything you need to know about working from home!

-Definition - What is actually meant by home office?
+Definition - What is actually meant by Home Office?

-Alternating teleworking
+Alternating telework

 Mobile teleworking

-Home office: advantages and disadvantages
+Home Office: Advantages and disadvantages

-For many employees, working outside the office without exhausting colleagues or regular requests from their superiors sounds like a dream come true.
+Working outside the office without annoying colleagues or regular inquiries from superiors sounds like a dream come true for many employees.
 At the same time, many employers still fear a noticeable drop in productivity if they allow their employees to work from home.

 Advantages